AdaCore/training_material/courses/spark_for_ada_programmers/2_formal_methods_and_spark.rst

 * :code:`Reset` is analyzed in the context of **program traces**

   - If the values of :code:`A` and :code:`B` are *close enough*, SymExe/BMC can
-    analyze all loop iterations and deduce that :code:`Idx in Table'Range`
+    analyze all loop iterations and deduce that :ada:`Idx in Table'Range`

   - Otherwise, an alarm is emitted (for sound analysis)